blobcity/python-for-data-science/README.md

 [https://blobcity.com](https://blobcity.com)

 # Products

-[BlobCity AI Cloud](htts://cloud.blobcity.com): Provides hosted Jupyter Notebooks on the Cloud, backed by Unlimited Compute, RAM, Stroage & GPU to handle the most presseing of our A.I. problems.
+[BlobCity A.I.
+Cloud](https://cloud.blobcity.com): Provides hosted Jupyter Notebooks on the Cloud, backed by Unlimited Compute, RAM, Stroage & GPU to handle the most presseing of our A.I. problems.

 [BlobCity DB](https://docs.blobcity.com): An open-source NoSQL Database which is blazing fast, HTAP enabled and natively stores 17 formats of data for handling your most diverse datasets.